Are you a resident of Spain with family members back home? Find out if they can join you with a Spain family visa.

 Relatives that are eligible for family reunification are:

-- your spouse or civil partner (with whom you are still in a relationship);
+- Your spouse or civil partner (with whom you are still in a relationship).

-- unmarried dependent children, including adopted children, aged 18 years or under, of both you and your partner or spouse;
+- Unmarried dependent children, including adopted children, aged 18 years or under, of both you and your partner or spouse.

-How to apply for family reunification
+How to apply

+The person who has the Spanish residence permit must be the one to initiate the family reunification visa application.
 If you’re still in your home country, apply at the Spanish embassy there when you apply for your own residence permit.

 If you’re in Spain, go to your local Foreigner’s Office.
 You may need to present the following documents: